Skip to content

 TODO

 This pull request introduces a new design for Ceph applications based on a modular, service-based architecture.
-A new cephadm service admin-gateway based on nginx an open-source, high-performance web server known for its scalability, efficiency, and versatility.
+A new cephadm service mgmt-gateway based on nginx an open-source, high-performance web server known for its scalability, efficiency, and versatility.
 It will act as the new front-end and single point entry to the cluster, providing unified access to all Ceph applications, including the Dashboard and monitoring applications.
 In addition, Nginx enhances security and simplifies access management due to its robust community and high security standards.

 Benefits of the new service